-I am writing because I have a serious problem — I can't figure out the guys at Columbia!!!
+I am writing because I have a serious problem — I can't figure out the guys at my university!!!
 I'm kind of in love with two different guys.
 Bachelor #1, the god, is absolutely a feast for the eyes.
 He is exactly my "type."
 He always says hello to me when he sees me or stops for a minute, and he's always smiling at me — which I am told he doesn't do for everybody.
 I also know that he's currently seeing somebody (but not seriously).
 On the one hand I don't want to seem like just another girl fawning all over him; on the other I want to let him know I'm interested without offending his Christianity (he’s religious).
 HELP ME, what should I do, how should I proceed??

 Bachelor #2, the dork, is absolutely at the other end of the spectrum — he's short and dorky, but when I met him I fell for his personality.
 He seemed like such a nice guy — quiet, and smart, and funny.
 Now I do like him a lot and do find myself attracted to him, but I definitely don't want to marry him — I'm not into one night stands and I would like to be his friend (and I know he's attracted to me), but I'd prefer something easygoing over something complicated — so what do I do with this one??
 HELP!!